Data Engineering

 Part 1 establishes the security and identity foundation.
 The VPC four-zone architecture implements hub-and-spoke networking with AWS Transit Gateway connecting spoke VPCs, AWS Network Firewall providing stateful deep packet inspection, and VPC endpoints eliminating internet-routed traffic for all AWS service calls — S3, Glue, Athena, KMS, Secrets Manager, and every other data plane service communicate privately within the VPC fabric.

 AWS Lake Formation with LF-Tag ABAC provides the centralised access control layer.
 LF-Tags like sensitivity=PII or domain=finance are assigned to tables and columns in the Glue Data Catalog; permission grants assign tag-level access to IAM principals.
-This means that when a new PII column is added to a table, no individual IAM policy update is required — the existing tag-based grant automatically covers the new column, dramatically reducing access control maintenance overhead at scale.
+When a new PII column is added to a table, no individual IAM policy update is required — the existing tag-based grant automatically covers the new column, dramatically reducing access control maintenance overhead at scale.

 Part 2 — Data Engineering, Quality, Catalogue, BI and ML/AI